 Ring Intends to Use Facial Recognition in the Future

 Ring is also attempting to pair its video doorbells with facial recognition technology.
-This development was reported last year by the ACLU, who obtained a patent application from Amazon, the owner of Ring.
+This development was

 The patent application described a system in which the doorbell can recognize faces and cross-check them against a database of suspicious people.
 If a suspicious person is tagged at the doorbell, the system alerts the police.